metarhia/jstp-java/README.md

 You can change used transport by calling `useTransport()` method.
 This will close previous transport if available and set provided one as current transport.
-If transport has already been connected at that time you will have to send `handshake` manually.
-Otherwise appropriate method of restoration policy will be called when transport reports that it's connected.
+It will try to connect and upon connection appropriate method of restoration policy will be called when transport reports that it's connected.

 To react to connection events, you can use `JSTPConnectionListener`: